-- · Check the load.
+- Do a check of the loading.

-- Check the motor frame size.
+- · Do a check of the motor frame size.

-- Make an identification run.
+- · Make an identification run.

-- · Check brake resistor resistance.
+- Do a check brake resistor resistance.

 12.10.98 Fault 42 - Brake resistor overtemperature, Subcode S1 - Internal brake chopper overtemperature

 Brake resistor overtemperature protection has detected too heavy braking.